This tutorial will show you how to create an Alexa Rank tracker in Google Sheets, using a couple of formulas and a few lines of code.

 Periodically, I’ll paste in the latest formula values as text on row 4, to keep the backup as current as possible.

-On row 5, use this formula to catch errors and use the backup values instead:
+On row 5, use the IFERROR function in Google Sheets to catch errors and use the backup values instead:

 =IFERROR(B3,B4)